khachornchit/Angular8/README.md

-# Angular 8 CRUD Web Application
+# Angular 8
-Angular 8 CRUD Web application with Bootstrap 4.
+Front-End development using Angular 8 framework and Bootstrap 4 with CRUD functional.

 ## Technology Stack
 * Angular 8